skypointcloud/cdp/overview.md

 The details of APIs (including parameters and responses) can be found on the [ICDP Swagger Website](https://sicdpservices.azurewebsites.net/swagger).

-## How to use the ICDP Swagger webpage
+## How to use the CDP Swagger webpage

 If you are not familiar with Swagger, see the following step-by-step tutorial: [Swagger UI tutorial](https://idratherbewriting.com/learnapidoc/pubapis_swagger.html).